torahoang/TradeBotRL/README.md

-# TradeBot - Smarter Trading Decisions, Simplified 📈🤖
+# TradeBotRL - Smarter Trading Decisions, Simplified 📈🤖

 TradeBot is a reinforcement learning-powered trading assistant designed to help users make informed and optimized trading decisions.
 By leveraging sentiment analysis and market data, TradeBot dynamically adjusts buy and sell thresholds to maximize portfolio performance.
 This tool is ideal for traders seeking to integrate artificial intelligence into their strategies, offering insights based on real-time sentiment and price trends.